PolyPixels/Holes_Client/README.md

 ### 4. Join the Community (Discord)

-&#x20;*Discord logo icon.* We have an official **Discord server** for *Holes: Martyrs of Dirt* where you can chat with the developers and other players.
+We have an official **Discord server** for *Holes: Martyrs of Dirt* where you can chat with the developers and other players.
 Join us to discuss ideas, ask questions, report issues in real-time, or just share your epic base builds.
 It’s a great place to get quick support and stay up-to-date on development progress. **[Click here to join the Holes Discord community](https://discord.gg/4SQGTGhV)**.

 *(If the link above doesn’t work, you can find the invite on our website or reach out to us for an updated link.)*